raissinging/Webb-Projects/README.md

 # The Webb Schools: My Projects
 Projects I did in python for different classes during my time in high school.

-## Word2vec Projects: Machine Learning
+## Word2vec Projects
-1. Finding an outlier from a list of words and generating a png image to visualize it.
-2. Uses machine learning to generate analogies and then checks how good they are.
-3. Uses machine learning to attempt to classify movie reviews as positive or negative
+1: Uses machine learning to find the outlier from a list of words and generating a png image to visualize it.
+2: Uses machine learning to generate analogies and then checks how good they are.
+3: Uses machine learning to attempt to classify movie reviews as positive or negative

 ## AP Statistics Final Project
 Our question is whether or not we can use a linear regression model to predict a Pokemon’s CP based on the sum of its HP, attack, defense, sp attack, sp defense, and speed stats from the original games (a quick estimate to use rather than the actual formula to calcualte CP, which is quite complex).
 If we find evidence that it is indeed a valid model, this would suggest some utility in using this model to predict what the CPs of future generation Pokemon that will be in Pokemon Go.